 NEW MEXICO Statute(s) N. M. S. A. § 30-31-27.1.
 Initial effective date(s) June 15, 2007.
-Substantive A July 1, 2019 amendment added: amendments to law(s) • Protections from being arrested, charged, prosecuted, or otherwise penalized for the possession of drug paraphernalia; • Protections from penalties for violations of restraining orders or the conditions of probation or parole; and • Made the act of seeking medical assistance for someone who is experiencing an alcohol or drug-related overdose a mitigating factor in a criminal prosecution.
-Individual(s) eligible • Person who, in good faith, seeks medical assistance for someone for GS protection experiencing an alcohol or drug-related overdose. • Person who experiences an alcohol or drug related overdose and is in need of medical assistance.
+Substantive A July 1, 2019 amendment added: amendments to law(s) Protections from being arrested, charged, prosecuted, or otherwise penalized for the possession of drug paraphernalia; Protections from penalties for violations of restraining orders or the conditions of probation or parole; and Made the act of seeking medical assistance for someone who is experiencing an alcohol or drug-related overdose a mitigating factor in a criminal prosecution.
+Individual(s) eligible Person who, in good faith, seeks medical assistance for someone for GS protection experiencing an alcohol or drug-related overdose.
+Person who experiences an alcohol or drug related overdose and is in need of medical assistance.
 The law defines the phrase "seeking medical assistance."
 Protection as to An eligible person will not be arrested, charged, prosecuted, or controlled substance otherwise penalized for the offense of possession of a controlled possession crimes substance (N. M. S. A. § 30-31-23).
-Protection as to drug An eligible person will not be arrested, charged, prosecuted, or paraphernalia crimes otherwise penalized for the offense of possession of drug paraphernalia (N. M. S. A. § 30-31-25.1(A)).
+Protection as to drug An eligible person will not be arrested, charged, prosecuted, or paraphernalia crimes otherwise penalized for the offense of possession of drug D 4 4' 4 4 paraphernalia (N. M. S. A. § 30-31-25.1(A)).
 Protection as to other An eligible person will not be arrested, charged, prosecuted, or crimes/violations otherwise penalized for violations of: Restraining orders; or Conditions of probation or parole.
 An eligible person's property will not be subject to civil forfeiture.
-Requirement(s) for Evidence for the alleged violation must have been obtained as a the protection to result of the need for seeking medical assistance. apply Exception(s) to None. protection None.
-Reporting overdose a Yes. mitigating factor in 1.05. sentencing Offenses subject to Criminal prosecution pursuant to the Controlled Substances Act for mitigation which immunity is not provided.
-Circumstance(s) when When a person sought medical assistance for someone who was mitigation applies experiencing an alcohol or drug-related overdose. experiencing un mechanist of and fermion overhouse.
+Requirement(s) for Evidence for the alleged violation must have been obtained as a the protection to result of the need for seeking medical assistance. apply result of the flood for seeking medical application.
+Exception(s) to None. protection Reporting overdose a Yes. mitigating factor in sentencing Offenses subject to Criminal prosecution pursuant to the Controlled Substances Act for mitigation which immunity is not provided.
+Circumstance(s) when When a person sought medical assistance for someone who was mitigation applies experiencing an alcohol or drug-related overdose.
+Other provisions of None. note DIH or DDRD No. provision in state law